quintel/documentation/developer/Deploy.markdown

     sudo /etc/init.d/unicorn-etmodel restart  (on ETM)
     sudo /etc/init.d/unicorn-etengine restart (on ETE)
     sudo /etc/init.d/memcached restart        (on both)

+Another way to restart the unicorn process is through monit commands (the watchdog process):

+    sudo monit restart unicorn_etmodel_master  (on ETM)
+    sudo monit restart unicorn_etengine_master (on ETE)

+If the full-text search doesn't work, make sure SOLR is running (it's managed by a tomcat instance).

 When everything's fine you can remove the notice from the live server.